inveniosoftware/training/07-data-models-new-field/README.md

 ## Step 7: Manipulate response using serializers

 Here you can see the data returned from the search regarding our record.
 The output of each result is controlled by our `serializers`.
-These entities are responsible for getting the internal representation of our data and transform it in an output that the users of our system will see when they will use our api.
+These entities are responsible for getting the internal representation of our data and transforming it into an output that the users of our system will see when they will use our API.

-The `serializers` are using also a `Marshmallow` schema to validate the internal data and define which information should be returned.
+The `serializers` are also using a `Marshmallow` schema to validate the internal data and define which information should be returned.
 This means that if we want to hide some data and don't return every available information all we need to do is just not define it in the `Marshmallow` schema.

-For example, from the above output we want to display only when the record was `updated` and not when was `created`.
+For example, from the above output, we want to display only when the record was `updated` and not when was `created`.
 In order to do that we need to update our `RecordSchemaV1` schema as below:

 ```diff